"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Coldness Disguised as Clarity

-- False version: Emotional detachment that ignores feeling.
+- False version: Emotional detachment that ignores feeling

-- True objectivity: Clear seeing that includes emotional data.
+- True objectivity: Clear seeing that includes emotional data

 Cynicism Disguised as Realism

-- False version: Assuming the worst about people and situations.
+- False version: Assuming the worst about people and situations

-- True realism: Seeing what is present without fixed conclusions.
+- True realism: Seeing what is present without fixed conclusions

 Certainty Disguised as Clarity

-- False version: Rigid conviction that mistakes confidence for accuracy.
+- False version: Rigid conviction that mistakes confidence for accuracy

-- True clarity: Perception that stays open to being wrong.
+- True clarity: Perception that stays open to being wrong

 What True Objectivity Feels Like

-Curious: You seek to understand, not just confirm.
+Curious: We seek to understand, not confirm.

 Grounded: Attention rests on observation, not assumption.